Equipment and Chemical Reactions in Petroleum Refining

 5. Integration of New Technologies

-• Process Intensification: New equipment designs that integrate multiple processing steps into a single unit can streamline operations, reduce energy consumption, and minimize the environmental footprint of refining processes.
+• Process Intensification: The development of new equipment designs that combine multiple processing steps into single units brings advantages through streamlined operations, decreased energy requirements and reduced environmental impacts for refining processes.

 petrochemical refinery